Skip to content

 Wolfi octopus

-The Wolfi octopus, also known as the Star-Sucker Pygmy octopus, is the world’s smallest octopus.
+The Wolfi octopus (Octopus wolfi), also known as the Star-Sucker Pygmy octopus, is the world’s smallest octopus.
 On average, these octopuses weigh less than a gram and measure just over one centimetre in length.
-They are found throughout the Western Pacific Ocean and do not stray far from the coastline.
-Due to their minuscule size, the Wolfi octopus lives for roughly six months.
+They are sometimes semi-transparent and male Wolfi octopuses have hair-like projections on their suckers.
+Due to their minuscule size, their lifespan is roughly six months.

 icon/octopus